 At the heart of Cologne is the Old Town, which was miraculously rebuilt after the atrocities of World War II.

 Almost all of the city centre was destroyed, but through the perseverance of the Germans, the entire Old Town was recreated to the minute details.

-Come in here to witness for yourself both the amazing work done by modern builders and also appreciate how beautiful the original Old Town would look like.
+Come in here to witness for yourself both the amazing work done by modern builders and also appreciate how beautiful the original Old Town would look.

 There is so much more to discover in Cologne, as it really should make your list of cities to visit in Europe!

 ✅ COLOGNE TOURS & ACTIVITIES: Book activities here

 7. Bamberg in Winter